RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 * Ubuntu documentation is plentiful.
 Books, blogs, and videos are readily available.
 * The Ubuntu community is huge.
 When a dev runs into an Ubuntu-related snag, it's likely that another dev has encountered a similar problem, and they can collaborate on a solution.
 * Ubuntu is the distro that I'm most familiar with.
 [WisdomGroup](http://wisdomgroup.com) uses Ubuntu for multiple projects.
-With a common OS, knowledge gained in one environment is immediately useful in another.
+With a common operating system, knowledge gained in one environment is immediately useful in another.
 * Prepping for [Parallella](/blog/2013/06/22/preparing-for-parallella-64-cores-installing-go-on-mac-os-x/), the 64-core single-board computer that will cost about two hundred bucks.
 The Parallella is currently in short supply.
 When it becomes available, it will run Ubuntu.
 Experience with other single-board computers, especially those running Ubuntu, will prove useful.

 This article will show how to install Ubuntu on the BeagleBone Black.  _Gotchas_ will be pointed out along the way.
 Where possible, I will explain the reasons behind my decisions so that you can make different choices if you like.
 <!--more-->
 ###Sudo Disclaimer: You Could Destroy Everything
-Procedures described here will ask you to use the `sudo` command. [sudo endows users with great power](http://xkcd.com/149/).
+Procedures described here will ask you to use the `sudo` command.
+[Sudo endows users with great power](http://xkcd.com/149/).
 You could destroy all of the data on your computer by using `sudo` incorrectly.
 Further, since technology changes rapidly, everything you see here could be out of date by the time you read this.
 Please be careful, and double-check these steps through your own sources.

 ###First Gotcha: Ubuntu 13 on the Bone
 As of this writing, Ubuntu 12 runs well on the BeagleBone Black, but Ubuntu 13 does not.
 My Ubuntu 13 installation appeared to be successful, but the Ubuntu 13 GUI hung up immediately after login.
 The Ubuntu 13 command line interface worked fine.